-The famous Odeon of Herodes Atticus dominates the edge of the South Acropolis.
-It was built during the 2nd century BC.
+The famous Odeon of Herodes Atticus was built during the 2nd century BC.
 AD, by Tiberius Claudius Atticus Herod, a well-known son of a great Athenian family and benefactor, in memory of Rilglas’ wife, who died in 160 AD.
 The conservatory, mainly used for musical events, was roofed and had a total capacity of 5,000 people.
-The conservatory was destroyed in 267 AD by Heroules and was never rebuilt.
+The conservatory was destroyed in 267 AD by Hercules and was never rebuilt.

 Syntagma Square is located in the heart of the city, in front of the Greek Parliament.
-The historical significance of Syntagma Square is enormous for Athens and Greece in general.
 Until 1843, it was called the Palace Square, as in the present House there were the palaces of King Otto.
 Access: Syntagma Square is a transport hub, with many bus lines, trolleybus, metro and tram stops, while it is also connected to the airport Eleftherios Venizelos.

 Monastiraki is a district of Athens around Monastiraki Square, which extends to the south side of Ermou Street, from the height of the Mitropoleos Square to the Thissio Square.
 Its name comes from the old church of the Assumption of the Virgin Mary, located on the square.
 In Monastiraki Square dominates the old Tzistarakis Mosque, which today houses an annex of the Folk Art Museum.